 Mitigation

 Through mitigation, the South Dakota Office of Emergency Management develops plans, programs and services to reduce or eliminate loss if the same disaster occurs again.
+While we can not control the occurrence of events like tornadoes, floods or other disasters, we can directly influence the severity of impact by initiating hazard mitigation planning, principles, and practices.

 Mitigation Approaches